paulbarmstrong/aframe-solar-system/README.md

 ## Plans

-* Improve the navigation component with a method of scaling the solar system
+* Create an option for bodies' paths to be traced with a line
+* Create an option to automatically convert to the frame of reference of nearest body
 * Add a smooth interpolation transition when swapping frames of reference

 ## Motivations